 - Assisting you with consolidating of your student loans.

-- Assisting you with rehabilitation of your student loans.
+- Assisting you with the rehabilitation of your student loans.

 - Income Contingent Repayment (ICR): plan is designed to make repaying education loans easier for students who intend to pursue jobs with lower salaries, such as careers in public service.
 It does this by pegging the monthly payments to the borrower’s income, family size, and total amount borrowed.
 Not everyone can qualify for this program based on the types of loans they have.